IsmaelMartinez/model-selector/docs/adrs/adr-0001-sveltekit-vite-rules-first-mvp.md

 Accepted

 ## Context
-For the initial MVP of the Model Selector, we need to choose a technology stack that enables:
+For the initial MVP of the AI Model Advisor, we need to choose a technology stack that enables:
 - Fast development and iteration
 - Static site generation for PWA deployment
 - Offline capability